vectara/vectara-answer/README.md

 1. Make sure you have [docker installed](https://docs.docker.com/engine/install/) on your machine.
 2. Clone this repo into a local directory using `git clone https://github.com/vectara/vectara-answer.git`.
 3. From the root, run `sh docker/run.sh config/<config-directory> <profile_name>`.
 This configures the Docker container with the parameters specified in your configuration directory, and builds the Docker image.
-Then it starts up the Docker container and opens up `localhost:80` in your browser which now contains the main search interface starting point. `<profile_name>` is the name of the profile in your `secrets.toml` file where the `api_key` is defined to use with this search application.
+Then it starts up the Docker container and opens up `localhost:80` in your browser, which now contains the main search interface starting point. `<profile_name>` is the name of the profile in your `secrets.toml` file where the `api_key` is defined to use with this search application.

-The container generated is called `vanswer`, and after it is started, you can:
+The container generated is called `vectara-answer`, and after it is started, you can:

-- View logs by using `docker logs -f vanswer`
+- View logs by using `docker compose logs -f`
-- Stop the container with `docker stop vanswer`
+- Stop the container with `docker compose down`

 ### Cloud deployment